 A calcium deficiency can cause new leaves (near the top of the plant) to be abnormally dark green, distorted, or irregularly shaped.
 Eventually, the leaf tips turn brown and brittle and the leaves wither and drop.
 New shoots tend to wither on the tips.
 Calcium deficiency causes blossom-end rot in certain fruits, especially tomatoes.
 Soil deficiencies are rare, but irregular watering can inhibit the uptake of calcium.
 Prevent calcium deficiency with regular watering, and treat affected plants with products containing gypsum or calcium.
 Crushed eggshells are a great solution too!

 Iron deficiency is indicated by young leaves that have dark green veins but are lighter pale green than normal between the veins.
 The distinction is sharp.
 Acid loving plants will show browning on the leaf margins.
 Eventually, the whole leaf becomes pale yellow and dies.
 Iron is typically inadequate supply in most soils but some plants cannot take up enough if the soil pH is above 6.5.
 The best remedy is to increase the soil acidity by applying chelated iron or manganese sulfate to the soil.
 Use a foliar spray for immediate treatment, and organic non-alkaline compost to maintain healthy soil.
+You can also apply our very own Acidic Soil Mix to amend the native soil.

 If a plant has a magnesium deficiency, older leaves will appear thin and brittle and become yellowish on the margins and between the veins while the midrib remains green color.
 The result is a green “arrowhead” on a yellowish leaf.
 The difference between the green arrowhead and yellowish region between the veins is gradual, not distinct as it is with iron deficiency.
 Eventually, the leaves will wither and drop, even as shoot growth appears normal.
 Light, sandy soils are sometimes deficient in magnesium.
 To improve magnesium availability in the soil, apply dolomitic limestone or Epson salts(magnesium sulfate) as directed.
 For a short term fix, spray leaves with a nutrient solution of Epson salts.